-Gaylor and Barker, accordingly, filed amended U.S. Individual Income Tax Returns for tax years 2012 and 2013.
-(R. 60 at 3-4.)
-The amended returns claimed the designated housing allowances for Gaylor and Barker as exclusions from income and they sought a partial refund of taxes paid.
-(R. 60 at 3-4.)
+Ms. Gaylor and Barker, accordingly, filed an amended U.S. Individual Income Tax Return for tax year 2013.
+This amended tax return was mailed to the Internal Revenue Service in January of 2015.
+The amended return claimed the designated housing allowances for Ms. Gaylor and Barker as exclusions from income and they sought a partial refund of taxes paid.
+(Barker Decl., ¶15 and Ex.
+1.)
+On March 2, 2015, the IRS actually allowed their refund in the amount of \$7,220.
+(Barker Decl., ¶16 and Ex.
+2.)